-- Operating: 1/3 of each PSU grant is based on actual earnings performance relative to target earnings set annually each year for the three-year performance period; - 2.
-Relative TSR: 1⁄2 of each PSU grant is based on total shareholder return ("TSR") relative to a defined peer group for the three-year period; and - 3.
+- Operating: 1/3 of each PSU grant is based on three-year actual earnings performance relative to target earnings; - 2.
+Relative TSR: 1/3 of each PSU grant is based on total shareholder return ("TSR") relative to a defined peer group for the three-year period; and - 3.
 Time-vesting: 1/3 of each PSU grant is time based.
 All awards fully vest at the end of the third year of the performance cycle.

-In 2022, one-third of PSUs were measured based on annual operating performance comprised of consolidated earnings and/or Strategic Business Unit earnings targets over the three-year vesting period.
-North West set three one-year earnings targets given the challenges of setting longer-term goals during and immediately following the pandemic.
-The Compensation Committee completed a review of its PSU design and effective in 2023, one-third of PSUs will be measured based on a three-year earnings target.
+The Operating PSUs are measured based on operating performance comprised of consolidated earnings and/or Strategic Business Unit earnings targets over the three-year vesting period.
+For the 2022 and 2021 Operating PSUs North West set three one-year earnings targets given the challenges of setting longer-term goals during and immediately following the pandemic.
+The Compensation Committee completed a review of its PSU design and effective in 2023, the Operating PSUs will be measured based on a three-year earnings target.